CucumisSativus/static-typing-in-python/sample.md

 ---
 ### Structural polymorphism done wrong

-* If not paired with opaque types can really hit hard, when describing behavior
+* If not paired with new types can really hit hard, when describing behavior
 * but it really shines with data

 ---